 Telemedicine allows patients and healthcare professionals to connect via video, phone, or email for diagnosis, treatment, and general care.
-With Peak’s telemedicine services, men can access hormone test kits and TRT treatments from anywhere – including their living room couch.
+Through Peak’s telemedicine services, men can have access to hormone test kits and TRT treatments from their living room couch.

-That’s significant.
-In the era of Covid-19, the ability to access healthcare services without visiting a doctor’s office is invaluable.
-Beyond that, cost of transportation or taking time off work no longer act as deterrents for men in need of medical care.
-For those who act as caregivers, or those who live in remote locations, Peak enables patients to access the care they need without sacrificing time or money to do so.
+In the era of COVID-19, the ability to access healthcare services without visiting a doctor’s office is invaluable.
+Beyond that, the cost of transportation or taking time off work no longer act as deterrents for men in need of medical care.
+For those who act as caregivers or live in remote locations, Peak enables patients to access the care they need without sacrificing the time or money to do so.

 2) Quality of care

 A quick look at Peak’s team of doctors shows an impressive breadth of expertise, many with med school alma maters like Dartmouth, Harvard, and Brown.
 Peak also works exclusively with labs that are CLIA and CAP certified, meaning lab test quality is monitored by the government and peer-reviewed by lab professionals.

 For an at-home TRT solution, the guarantee of high-quality care is vital.
 Peak reduces the emotional and physical stress of searching for the right team of experts by doing the vetting for you.
 All patients have to do is log on to Peak’s portal and speak with a specialist.
 No hassle.